equs-python/__equs__.Python/0-introduction-to-python/workshop1.md

 - (Extension) If you have time left over increase this to primes up to 10000 and `import time` to use the time.time() function to test the speed of your code.
 If you don't know what this function does, don't forget to use `help()`.
 - Again, if you have spare time, try to improve the performance of your code!

+## *[Problem - 10 minutes] - Input Sum*

+Construct a program that will loop until the user specifies `Q`.
+In each iteration the program will ask the user to `input` a number.
+This number will be added to a running total.

+When `Q` is inputted, the program will output the running total and quit.

 ## 1.3.3 Scope